jvstinian/data-science-projects/zig/readmapfile/README.md

 # Reading Zombsole Maps With Zig

 We set up a simple zig example reading the UTF-8 encoded zombsole maps.
-At this time, the maps are processed into an array of integers, with 1 indicating a wall, 2 indicating an objective, and 3 indicating a box.
+At this time, the maps are processed into an array over an enum type representing the map elements, namely walls, boxes, objectives, and player and zombie spawns.

 zig 0.13.0 was used for this project.

+# Build

-# Build Using Zig
+## Build Using Zig

 Build using
 ```